 Student Stories

-Marcus Schafer looks to clean up antibiotics in wastewater
+Minerva Schafer looks to clean up antibiotics in wastewater

 Schafer became interested in chemistry while growing up in Baton Rouge, Louisiana.
-Between his hometown and New Orleans is an area known as Cancer Alley, where more than 150 oil production facilities along the Mississippi River release chemicals into the air.
+Between her hometown and New Orleans is an area known as Cancer Alley, where more than 150 oil production facilities along the Mississippi River release chemicals into the air.
 Local populations have higher rates of cancer than national averages.

 “Louisiana is a very good example of why chemistry done without sustainability in mind can be massively harmful to humans and the environment,” Schafer said.

-In the spring of his first year, Schafer joined the Institute for Green Science on a project led by Ph.D. candidate Parameswar Pal, an in-depth analysis on how a specific type of catalyst, TAML, with a common oxidizing agent, hydrogen peroxide, could be better used to purify water.
+In the spring of her first year, Schafer joined the Institute for Green Science on a project led by Ph.D. candidate Parameswar Pal, an in-depth analysis on how a specific type of catalyst, TAML, with a common oxidizing agent, hydrogen peroxide, could be better used to purify water.
 They discovered the reaction rate fluctuates depending on the target they want to destroy and the acidity found in the contaminated water.

 When antibiotics are left in wastewater streams, they are at concentrations high enough to inhibit bacteria but not kill them.
 These conditions make some sewers breeding grounds for antibiotic-resistant bacteria, which have the potential to jumpstart the next pandemic.